The Thymus Gland: T Cells, AIDS, and Myasthenia Gravis

-What is the Thymus Gland?
+What Is the Thymus Gland?

 Types of Blood Cells

 Fighting invading microbes and dangerous materials is a complex job.
 Five types of white blood cells are involved in the task.
-In order of abundance, these white blood cells are neutrophils, lymphocytes, monocytes, eosinophils and basophils.
+In order of abundance, these white blood cells are neutrophils, lymphocytes, monocytes, eosinophils, and basophils.

-B and T Lymphocytes or Cells
+B and T Lymphocytes

 Although white blood cells are created in the bone marrow, they may not mature there.
 B lymphocytes or B cells do mature in the bone marrow, which is why they were given the "B" designation.
-These cells are involved in the production of proteins called antibodies which help to inactivate invaders.
+These cells are involved in the production of proteins called antibodies that help to inactivate invaders.
 Another type of lymphocyte is the T lymphocyte or T cell, which travels in an immature form from the bone marrow to the thymus gland, where it matures.
 There are several types of T cells, each with different jobs.

 The Thymus Gland and T Cell Maturation

-Types of T Cells
+Some Major Types of T Cells

 Helper T cells don’t kill cells directly but stimulate other types of immune system cells to attack.
 Helper T cells are also known as CD4+ cells since they have the CD4 protein or receptor on their cell membrane.